darksun159/c-groupProject/README.md

-# c-groupProject
+# c++-groupProject

-a project i am doing with some random people i found on the internet
+A version control system I'm working on with some cool people on the internet that I found.

-pretty much sums it up...

-Nooble was here.